luisarmona/luisarmona.github.io/Research.markdown

 - What is Newsworthy?
 Information and Bias in the Filtering of News (with Matthew Gentzkow, Emir Kamenica, and Jesse Shapiro).

+- The Effects of Social Network Access on Long-term Outcomes (with Mike Bailey).

+- The U.S. Consumer Firearms Industry: Equilibrium and Implications for Gun Policy (with Adam Rosenberg).